tutorgen/hpit_services/README.md

 Plugin - An HPIT Plugin is a module that specializes in a very specific and narrow band of responsibility.
 A plugin may exist inside of HPIT itself(at TutorGen) or on a network or system outside of HPIT.
 Regardless of where the plugin sits it must communicate with the central HPIT router/server.

+Entity - A generic term for either a Plugin or Tutor.

 HPIT Manager - The manager is used to load the HPIT router, and a set of plugins and tutors.
 It is used primarily for testing and development.